Colpack20/CS362-004-U2018/projects/reedkyl/Quiz/README.md

-Compile with make testme
+Compile and run with make testme
-run with ./testme